estifanos-si/Posts-Correspondence-Problem/README.md

-# Post Correspondece Problem Recognizer
+# Post's Correspondece Problem Recognizer

 A threaded implementation of a recognizer for the Post Correspondence Problem.